 - changed jobs within the calendar year, or

 - work more than one job where you’re considered an employee.

-However, if you work as an independent contractor, the company will likely send you Form 1099-MISC rather than a W-2.
+However, if you work as an independent contractor, the company will likely send you Form 1099-NEC rather than a W-2.

-- A Form 1099-MISC tracks your total wages and other fees for the year, like a W-2, but for contractors.
+- A Form 1099-NEC tracks your total wages and other fees for the year, like a W-2, but for non-employees.

 - A big difference between the two forms is that businesses that hire independent contractors don't typically withhold federal income taxes or Social Security and Medicare taxes from the contractor's payments.

 - It is the responsibility of the contractor to estimate these taxes and pay them quarterly throughout the year.

 If you’re waiting for your W-2, here are the steps you can take to find it.